 The County will continue to work to address lead-based paint issues.
-As noted earlier, homes purchased through the Cumberland County direct homeowner program undergo major rehabilitation, during which time lead-based paint hazards are abated.
+As noted earlier, homes purchased through the Cumberland County direct homeowner program undergo major rehabilitation, during which time lead based paint hazards are abated.
 That means all possible sources of contamination are removed.
 The homes are tested for the presence of lead after rehabilitation and are sold only after the testing shows no presence of hazards.
 All lead-based paint hazard reporting requirements mandated by HUD are followed.

-Actions planned to reduce the number of poverty-level families reducing poverty-level families as well as to retain existing businesses.
+Actions planned to reduce the number of poverty-level families

-The County will continue to work with the Cumberland Area Economic Development Corporation (CAEDC) office and area organizations to expand and diversify the economy of the County in support of
+The County will continue to work with the Cumberland County Economic Development (CCED) office and area organizations to expand and diversify the economy of the County in support of reducing poverty-level families as well as to retain existing businesses.